-Who needs mortgage life insurance?
+Do I need mortgage life insurance?

-“If you are a single person with no dependants then critical illness cover could be useful, as it could help you if you were unable to work due to illness.”
+“If you are a single person with no dependants then you may not need it,” says Mark Homer, founder of Progressive Property.
+“It is designed so that if one of the borrowers dies, the mortgage will be paid off.
+However, as a single person, critical illness cover could be useful, as it could help you if you were unable to work due to illness.”

 How long should a mortgage life insurance policy last?

 “You might have a mortgage term of 20 or 25 years, by which time you might have paid the mortgage off,” he says.
 “If you are young and you take a policy out for 30 years then it will cost more per month, but over a longer period you will end up having something which is cheap.
-That’s because as you get older you are likely to pick up medical conditions and you have got to disclose all pre-existing conditions.”
+This is because as you get older, you are more likely to have special terms imposed and higher premiums.”